There are now 3 possible online modes for units:

 - This unit examines the role of the lawyer in the legal profession and wider society through the study of legal theory and legal professional ethics.
 It addresses questions about the concept of the legal system, the nature of legal argumentation and reasoning and different approaches to questions of justice.
 It explores the framework of laws, professional rules and institutions governing legal professional ethics in Western Australia, in the context of both litigation advocacy and commercial practice, as well as the background and rationale for professional ethics.
 A critical and reflective understanding is the central focus through close reading of theoretical texts and analysis of professional ethics challenges in a variety of scenarios.
 Students develop research skills in using theoretical scholarship and the regulatory, administrative and judicial decisions on legal professional ethics.

-- Students are able to (1) demonstrate an understanding of (a) terminology to better appreciate scholarly legal debate and formulate and express views, analysis and critique of law and legal issues; (b) the ethical frameworks underpinning law and legal practice; and (c) the scholarship on legal theory from a variety of jurisdictions and cultures; (2) appreciate (a) the concept and underlying rationale for legal ethics; (b) questions of law and justice as both theory and practice; (c) legal and ethical frameworks in light of lawyers' key duties to their clients and to the wider community; (d) the regulatory framework of ethical legal practice; (e) legal and ethical frameworks in light of lawyers' key duties to their clients and to the wider community in the administration of justice; and (f) the substance and application of professional conduct rules to professional practice; (3) (a) identify, articulate and critically analyse complex theoretical and ethical issues arising in law; (b) engage critically with scholarship on legal theory; (c) defend or critique a theoretical perspective; (d) identify, articulate and critically analyse complex theoretical and ethical issues arising in law; (e) identify and articulate current issues in legal ethics; (f) defend or critique a theoretical perspective; and (g) analyse the relationship between ideas of the rule of law and theoretical positions on the nature of law; (4) demonstrate an ability to research regulatory, administrative and judicial decisions on legal professional ethics, and the functioning of regulatory systems of legal professional ethics; (5) communicate clearly in writing their analyses and views on theoretical and ethical issues; and (6) work with a high degree of autonomy and professionalism.
+- Students are able to (1) demonstrate an understanding of (a) terminology to better appreciate scholarly legal debate and formulate and express views, analysis and critique of law and legal issues; (b) the ethical frameworks underpinning law and legal practice; and (c) the scholarship on legal theory from a variety of jurisdictions and cultures; (2) appreciate (a) the concept and underlying rationale for legal ethics; (b) questions of law and justice as both theory and practice; (c) legal and ethical frameworks in light of lawyers' key duties to their clients and to the wider community; (d) the regulatory framework of ethical legal practice; (e) legal and ethical frameworks in light of lawyers' key duties to their clients and to the wider community in the administration of justice; and (f) the substance and application of professional conduct rules to professional practice; (3) (a) critically analyse complex theoretical and ethical issues arising in law; (b) engage critically with scholarship on legal theory; (c) defend or critique a theoretical perspective; (d) identify, articulate and critically analyse complex theoretical and ethical issues arising in law; (e) identify and articulate current issues in legal ethics; (f) defend or critique a theoretical perspective; and (g) analyse the relationship between ideas of the rule of law and theoretical positions on the nature of law; (4) develop a coherent and plausible argument about the appropriate legal ethical conduct for an Australian lawyer in a given scenario using relevant legislation and judicial decisions; (5) communicate clearly in writing their analyses and views on theoretical and ethical issues; and (6) work with a high degree of autonomy and professionalism.

 Supplementary assessment is not available in this unit.